 Azaleas, for instance, only have a four to six week window of when pruning is acceptable.
 After that, they begin to set flower buds for a new season.
 If you prune too late, you could ruin their flowering ability or even leave them prone to disease or insect problems.

-Not Pruning or Trimming Shrubs Frequently Enough
+3. Not Pruning Shrubs Frequently Enough

 There are many benefits to regular and ongoing pruning, including improved health.
 But oftentimes, homeowners wait until shrubs look terrible and only then do they decide it’s time to trim.
 We understand that life gets busy and keeping up with pruning may be “put off.”
 That’s why getting on a regular rotation with a professional shrub trimming service can be beneficial.